margarethogg/sg_brand_guide/05__photography.md

-#05.0 / Photography
+#Photography

 A well-curated photography library keeps our brand looking fresh and exciting.

-#05.1 / Brand Photography

 Photography is a universal way of communicating a story beyond words; it is a key part of our visual system.

-#05.2 / Images in Context
+#Images in Context
 When selecting images, it is important to consider layout and select images carefully to work within the layout.
 These guidelines will help in selecting imagery that will work compositionally.

 ##Dos & Don'ts